 In our day, we denigrate this Written Word by explaining it away as the work of men.
 Our own scholars discredit the revelation and convince others to lower their view of the Bible.
 Not surprisingly, the Scriptures fail to move us in the church anymore and even the power of God within this Word seems to be throttled or missing.
 The Spirit is quenched.
 The danger in lowering our view of God’s written revelation is that it naturally leads us to lower our view of the Author Himself.

 Thanks be to God for His Holy Scripture.
-May His people once again hold it in high regard and reap the benefits of its inherent power.
+May His people once again hold it in high regard, repent of their sins, walk in holiness and reap the benefits of its inherent power.